jhaskinsjr/nebula/README.md

 **Step 7.** Examine the output:

-The output emitted to the console from the simulator should be 41, the sum of the first few prime integers; to wit:
+The output emitted to the console from the simulator should be 41, the sum of the first six prime integers; to wit:

     41